mihikasa/mihikasa.github.io/README.md

-# Hello! 👋
+# Mihika's Marquee 💃

+**The blog of Mihika Saxena**

-# I'm Mihika Saxena 💃
+## I am Mihika Saxena 👋

-I'm a digital marketer with a background deeply rooted in the world of aesthetics and creativity.
+I am a digital marketer with a background deeply rooted in the world of aesthetics and creativity.
 My journey into the realm of marketing began during my final year as a Fashion Design graduate, where my love for colors, textures, and storytelling converged to shape my passion for building compelling brands.

 ### **[Blog](posts) :: [Clients](pages/clients) :: [Testimonials](pages/testimonials) :: [Hire me](pages/services)**